neetu-749/Offensive-Python-Scripts/README.md

 ---

 ## **Introduction**
 This repository is designed for those who want to explore and experiment with offensive security techniques using Python.
-From basic networking tools to advanced Windows privilege escalation, it offers hands-on scripts to learn and practice cybersecurity concepts.
+From basic networking tools to advanced Windows privilege escalation, it offers hands-on scripts to learn and practice cybersecurity concepts!

 ---